TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 ## What You Get

-- Bidirectional sync across two or more entities.
+- Two-way sync across two or more entities.
 A change on any of them propagates to the others.
 - Cross-domain support.
 Switches, lights, input_booleans, fans, and groups can mix freely in the same linked group.
 - A state-equality gate that stops a run when the other linked entities already match the source's new state, so the followers' responses cannot loop the trigger back on itself.
 - A reconcile branch that runs on Home Assistant start and on an optional bridge sensor reporting back online, with a designated authority entity acting as the tiebreaker.